“SUMMER OF lOVE”

 NO cooking on a first date!

-She comforted herself recalling her promise of trust, Be patient, it could be completely out of his control.
+She comforted herself recalling her promise of trust, Be patient, it could be out of his control.

 Samantha spotted Jordan, and strolled up, “Have you seen Nathaniel?”